 Many cancer treatments affect your immune system, increasing the chance you’ll develop infections.
 Symptoms that might require an emergency room visit during treatment are:

 You’ll probably have many questions about your diagnosis.
 Here are some basic questions you might ask:

 A note from Cleveland Clinic

-Triple negative breast cancer is one of the more challenging breast cancers to treat.
-You might be discouraged by what you have read about triple negative breast cancer.
-But there are a number of very effective treatments for triple negative breast cancer, including immunotherapy, chemotherapy, surgery and radiation.
-And every day researchers learn more about this rare cancer.
+Triple-negative breast cancer (TNBC) is one of the more challenging breast cancers to treat.
+You might be discouraged by what you’ve read about the condition.
+But there are several very effective treatments for TNBC, including immunotherapy, chemotherapy, surgery and radiation.
+And every day, researchers learn more about this rare cancer.
 Their knowledge is your power.
 If you’re concerned you aren’t getting the straight story about your cancer, ask your healthcare provider to walk you through your diagnosis and treatment options.

 Last reviewed by a Cleveland Clinic medical professional on 05/15/2023.